 0 - 12 Months

-At a birthing class, Jessica Rolph was introduced to a book that helped her put the science of early learning into action with her own baby and ultimately inspired her to create Lovevery.
-This book was written by Dr. William H. Staso, the guest on today’s episode.
+At a birthing class, Jessica Rolph was introduced to a book that helped her put the science of early learning into action with her own baby—and ultimately inspired her to create Lovevery.
+The book was written by psychologist Dr. William H. Staso, the guest in this ‘My New Life’ podcast episode.

-Will is a psychologist who focuses on the assessment of autism in children under 3 years old.
-In 1999, he published “Neural Foundations: What Stimulation Your Baby Needs to Become Smart,” a book about the experiences that form the early architecture of the brain.
+Staso is author of ‘Neural Foundations: What Stimulation Your Baby Needs to Become Smart,’ a book about the experiences that form early brain architecture.
 In it, he shares multiple ideas for learning activities and ways to engage with your baby.

 Key Takeaways: